-You have in total 10-hour labs.
+Labs: you have in total 10-hour labs.

-In the first 2 lab sessions, we will cover Lab1 - Lab4.

-The other lab sessions are for you to consult with the GTAs for your team projects.
+- Training phase: in the first two lab sessions, you will follow instructions to finish a number of tasks. - Project phase: the other lab sessions are for you to consult with the GTAs for your team projects.